About Us

 MAST aims to provide a supportive and caring service to those who have been bereaved or injured physically or psychologically by the last 50 years of republican terrorism.

-• A drop in service where members are welcome to call into the office for support, advice, help with paperwork or just a friendly chat.
+Members are welcome to call into the office for support, advice, help with paperwork or just a friendly chat.

-• Social Events that enable members to meet in a safe environment, among those with shared experiences to provide opportunities to learn, visit educational or historical points of interest or simply to meet and enjoy company among friends.
+Social Events that enable members to meet in a safe environment, among those with shared experiences to provide opportunities to learn, visit educational or historical points of interest or simply to meet and enjoy company among friends.

-• Befriending Service is in place for members who are socially isolated and unable to attend MAST events.
+Our Befriending Service is in place for members who are socially isolated and unable to attend MAST events.
 Our befrienders are trained to support socially and provide a listening ear and friendship to any members in need of company.

-• Classes for personal or professional development which in the past have included computer skills, dance, cookery, art therapy, pottery etc.
+We host an annual class for personal or professional development which in the past have included computer skills, dance, cookery, art therapy, pottery etc.

 ©Copyright.
 All rights reserved.